shawnduong/zero-to-hero-hacking/writeups/active/otw-bandit.md

 ```

 Here, we are dealing with a much more complex script.
-However, all that we need to know about it is very simply clarified in the string: "Executing and deleting all scripts in `/var/spool/$myname`".
+Its functionality is summarized in the echo message: "Executing and deleting all scripts in `/var/spool/$myname`".
 Because this cron job is being run as the user `bandit24`, this means that it is executing and then deleting all scripts in `/var/spool/bandit24/`.

 We're going to make a very simple script that writes the contents of `/etc/bandit_pass/bandit24` to a arbitrarily named file in `/tmp`, from which we can then read and get the contents.